JoshuahBoardman/JoshuahBoardman/README.md

 ### I am a front-end web developer
 I'm a developer with a passion for self-improvement and a desire to create meaningful projects that will bring value to people's lives.

+### About Me:
+- 🌱 I’m currently learning data structures and algorithms.
+- 👯 I’m looking to collaborate on interesting and innovative projects.
+- 💬 Ask me about anything game related.
+- 📫 How to reach me: joshuahboardman@gmail.com
+- ⚡ Fun fact: My best friend is a sun conure (parrot) named Maui.

 ### Skills:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;